-- Businesses should support and respect the protection of internationally proclaimed human rights - 2.
-Businesses should make sure that they are not complicit in human rights abuses - Businesses should uphold the freedom of association and the effective recognition of the righ to collective bargaining - Businesses should uphold the elimination of all form of forced and compulsory labour - 5.
-Businesses should uphold the effective abolition of child labour - 6.
-Businesses should uphold the elimination of discrimination in respect of employment and occupat - Businesses should support a precautionary approac to environmental challenges - 8.
-Businesses should undertake initiatives to promote greater environmental responsibility - 9.
-Businesses should encourage the development and diffusion of environmentally friendly technologies - 10.
-Businesses should work against corruption in all its forms, including extortion and bribery
+Principle Refer to Businesses should support and respect the protection of internationally proclaimed human rights Section 8.0: Commitment to Human Rights 2.
+Businesses should make sure that they are not complicit in human rights abuses Section 8.0: Commitment to Human Rights 3.
+Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining Section 6.1: Description of Workforce Section 8.0: Commitment to Human Rights 4.
+Businesses should uphold the elimination of all forms of forced and compulsory labour Section 8.0: Commitment to Human Rights 5.
+Businesses should uphold the effective abolition of child labour Section 8.0: Commitment to Human Rights 6.
+Businesses should uphold the elimination of discrimination in respect of employment and occupation Section 8.0: Commitment to Human Rights 7.
+Businesses should support a precautionary approach to environmental challenges Section 5.0: Environmental Responsibility 8.
+Businesses should undertake initiatives to promote greater environmental responsibility Section 5.0: Environmental Responsibility 9.
+Businesses should encourage the development and diffusion of environmentally friendly technologies Section 5.0: Environmental Responsibility 10.
+Businesses should work against corruption in all its forms, including extortion and bribery Section 7.3: Anticorruption Measures